adtork/Jeremy-Azure-lab/packet-capture-S2S-AZPNGW/readme.md

 </pre>

 # Add container for the capture to log to
-Open Storage explorer.
-Navigate to your subscription, Storage Accounts, packetcapturelabtest, right click blob container and create new and name it packetcapturelabtest
+Open Storage explorer. navigate to your subscription, Storage Accounts, packetcapturelabtest, right click blob container and create new and name it packetcapturelabtest

 ![alt text](https://github.com/jwrightazure/lab/blob/master/images/container%20creation.png)